Accredited Trust and Fiduciary Advisor

 How the feedback loop works

-At cycle close, every Tier 4 program approved by the Committee is promoted to Tier 3 with full session metadata stored.
+At cycle close, every Tier 5 program approved by the Committee is promoted to Tier 3, and every Tier 4 (Familiar) program ratified by the Committee is also promoted to Tier 3 with full session metadata stored.
 In subsequent cycles, those programs are matched automatically — no research sweep required.

-Year 1: High Unknown volume.
+Year 1: High Unknown (Tier 5) and Familiar (Tier 4) volume.
 BEN researches many programs from scratch.
 Committee reviews are thorough but time-intensive.

 Year 2: Every program approved in Year 1 is now Tier 3.
-Only genuinely new programs hit Tier 4.
+Only genuinely new programs hit Tier 5.
+Familiar volume also decreases as regional programs are ratified.
 Research volume drops meaningfully.

 Year 3+: The database compounds.
 The most common programs in any given submission batch are likely ones that have been approved before.
 The marginal cost of each new cycle decreases over time.